87 Advanced Business Writing Tips [That Actually Work]

 Do you hear the difference in confident tone?
 The second statement sounds much less out-of-breath or desperate to please and more confident and competent.
 It is calmer and assuring.

-Continue to hone your skills by taking a business writing course.
-A structured course can help you develop effective business writing techniques.
+Continue to hone your skills by taking an effective business writing course.
+A structured course can help you develop effective business writing techniques [Learn More].

 Never use more than one exclamation point at the end of a sentence.